zhukeyi-stan/Fuji_Ripeness_And_Size_Estimation/README.md

 ## Dataset

-Dataset is available at https://www.kaggle.com/datasets/zhukeyi1/fuji-ripeness-and-size-dataset
+Dataset and checkpoint is available at https://www.kaggle.com/datasets/zhukeyi1/fuji-ripeness-and-size-dataset.
+(For Segment Anything just use the official checkpoint)

 ## How-to-use